codyebberson/js13k-minipunk/README.md

 Tested on Chrome, Firefox, and Edge on Mac and Windows.

+## Branches

+`submission` branch is what was submitted for the competition

+`master` branch includes post competition bug fixes

 ## Development

 The source is all vanilla JavaScript which can be run directly by the browser.